 Mortgage interest is only deductible if you are paying it with reverse mortgage.
 Unless you pay the interest,

 Here are some bullets to remember:

-- Exemption amount varies with marital status, work conditions & medical status
+● Exemption amount varies with marital status, work conditions and medical status

-- Military & Government workers have preferential rules for gain exemption
+● Military and Government workers have preferential rules for gain exemption

-- Costs can be steep (upfront fees 5%, mortgage insurance premiums, interest rates)
+● Costs can be steep (upfront fees 5%, mortgage insurance premiums, interest rates) and you are still

 Call today, don’t delay!
 See how this affects you.
 We can be reached at 602-264-9331 and on all social media under azmoneyguy.